Skip to Content

 9. The Power of Large Numbers

-If you're the kind of traveler that feels a constant desire to explore and cannot miss out on a visit to an ancient temple, secret beach, or whatever – you probably know that this (healthy) desire comes with a price tag.
+If you're the kind of traveler who feels a constant desire to explore and cannot miss out on a visit to an ancient temple, secret beach, or whatever – you probably know that this (healthy) desire comes with a price tag.

-In the South Pacific islands, this feeling is further amplified by the fear of never seeing this paradise again, or at least not for a very long time.
+This feeling is further amplified in the South Pacific islands by the fear of never seeing this paradise again, or at least not for a very long time.
+If you're that kind of person, teaming up with like-minded travelers is always a good idea.

 Planning a trip?
 Go Backpacking recommends: